clairefuzzyelephant/clarity-eats/src/blog/koreaDay7-8.md

     />
 </div>

 Although it was late, since it was our final night in Seoul, we decided to go back to Hongdae, for - you guessed it - GoMango.
 Then we just sat there at the head of Gyeongui Line Forest Park, talking and absorbing the vibes of the city we had fell in love with in such a short time.
-The liveliness, the food, the modern and the traditional mixed in one, we were all going to miss it so much.
+The liveliness, the food, the modern and the traditional mixed in one - we were all going to miss it so much.

 The next morning, we had our final Egg Drop run.